 In this novel Okri has created a “secondary world” consisting of a realistic slum and the “spirit world”.
 Okri’s secondary world is, as JRR Tolkien explained it, a “fictive, invented world with its own creatures, geography, history, people”, which requires coherence down to the finest detail and “great resources of inventiveness from its maker”.

-Okri makes no distinction in the novel’s settings between the spirit world, which in the novel is as concrete as the real world, and the real world, which is a ghetto or shanty town in an unnamed African city, presumably somewhere in Nigeria (judging by the spelling of some words), and presumably Yoruban (judging by the spellings).
+Okri makes no distinction in the novel’s settings between the spirit world, which in the novel is as concrete as the real world, and the real world, which is a ghetto or shanty town in an unnamed African city, presumably somewhere in Nigeria (judging by the spelling of some words), and presumably Yoruban (again, judging by the spelling).